NauCode/AllTheAlgorithmsOnPython/README.md

 * [Lomuto partition scheme](https://github.com/NautaDev/AllTheAlgorithmsOnPython/blob/master/Sorting/Quicksort/quicksort_lomuto_partition_scheme.py)

 ## Special Thanks
-First, I want to say thank you to [The Algorithms](https://github.com/TheAlgorithms), because exploring GitHub, I found his repo, where he was doing something similar to this repo (you can check his repo [here](https://github.com/TheAlgorithms/Python).
+First, I want to say thank you to [The Algorithms](https://github.com/TheAlgorithms), because exploring GitHub, I found their repo, where they were doing something similar to this repo (you can check their repo [here](https://github.com/TheAlgorithms/Python).

 Also, I want to thank you to TopCoders, since I am providing the animations of the algorithms from their website.